Mark McHugh: Bonner–McGuinness interim: 2014–17

-McHugh made a substitute appearance in the 2016 Ulster Senior Football Championship final.
+McHugh made a substitute appearance in the 2016 Ulster SFC final.
 He had previously made substitute appearances in the quarter-final against Fermanagh, in the semi-final against Monaghan and in the semi-final replay against the same opposition (scoring 0–1 in the latter game).
-McHugh also made a substitute appearance in the 2016 All-Ireland Senior Football Championship qualifier defeat of Cork at Croke Park.
+McHugh also made a substitute appearance in the 2016 All-Ireland SFC qualifier defeat of Cork at Croke Park.

 McHugh made a substitute appearance in the second fixture of the 2017 National Football League away to Roscommon.
 He made a substitute appearance for his own cousin in the fourth fixture against Cavan.
 He made another substitute appearance in the fifth fixture against Tyrone.
 He made an early substitute appearance in the sixth fixture against Monaghan.
 He made another substitute appearance in the seventh fixture against Mayo.

-McHugh made a substitute appearance in the 2017 Ulster Senior Football Championship quarter-final against Antrim and scored 0–1.
-He made another substitute appearance in the 2017 All-Ireland Senior Football Championship qualifier defeat of Meath at Páirc Tailteann.
+McHugh made a substitute appearance in the 2017 Ulster SFC quarter-final against Antrim, and scored 0–1.
+He made another substitute appearance in the 2017 All-Ireland SFC qualifier defeat of Meath at Páirc Tailteann.
 He then started the qualifier loss to Galway at Markievicz Park.

 Declan Bonner: 2017–18

 Under the management of Declan Bonner, McHugh made a substitute appearance against Galway in the second fixture of the 2018 National Football League.
 He started against Dublin in the third game and against Kildare in the fourth game.
 In the fifth game against Tyrone (another start), McHugh scored a point.
 A further start followed in the sixth game against Monaghan, and a substitute appearance in the seventh game against Mayo.

 McHugh won his third and final Ulster SFC in 2018, appearing as second half substitute in the final against Fermanagh and scoring a point.
 He had previously made substitute appearances in the preliminary round against Cavan, the quarter-final against Derry and the semi-final against Down, scoring a point in the semi-final.
 McHugh did not return after the winter.
-Alongside clubmates Ciaran McGinley and Stephen McBrearty, he opted out the Donegal panel for 2019.
+Alongside clubmates Ciaran McGinley and Stephen McBrearty, he opted out the Donegal panel for the 2019 season.

 Inter-provincial

-McHugh has played for Ulster in the Inter-Provincial Series.
+McHugh played for Ulster in the Inter-Provincial Series.